 4. Engage in creative visualization: To quote Deepak Chopra: “The most creative act you will ever undertake is the act of creating yourself.”
 One of the best ways to do this is by practicing creative visualization – a powerful technique of using your imagination to create what you want in your life.
 Manifesting the life of your dreams happens when we initiate the process in our mind’s eye first.

 I believe that when we spend our time and energy on any creative endeavor, we inadvertently build our confidence as a powerful co-creator of our life.
-Like magicians, we can wave the wand of our imagination to conjure up a reality that’s full of purpose, love and magic.
+Like magicians, we can wave the wand of our imagination to conjure up a reality that’s full of purpose, love and meaning.

 All my best on your journey,